 Strange Days indeed.
-For the first time in my life I had failed to vote.
-I had not registered a postal vote and I was to be away from home.
+For the first time in my life, I had failed to vote.
+I had not registered a postal vote and I was to be working in Shetland.
 I failed to register a proxy vote in time so my 100% voting record going back to 1966 was broken.
-It was the Scottish Parliament election plus the much derided referendum on the Alternative Vote which was destined to fail because of its timing and the failure to properly explore all the alternative forms of voting.
-It was no more than the offer the Labour Government had made in 2009 but which had been rejected by the Lib Dems.
-They wanted something more likely to give more proportional representaion than the alternative vote so they accepted the same deal 2 years later when they were at the nadir of their unpopularity.
-As an example of political mismanagement by the Lib Dems it does not auger well and explains perhaps why they are failing to moderate the public spending cuts.
+It was the Scottish Parliament election plus the much-derided referendum on the Alternative Vote.
+This was destined to fail because of its timing and the failure to properly explore all the various forms of proportional voting, something that the UK parliament needs to examine.
+This option was no more than the proposal the Labour Government had made in 2009 but was rejected by the Lib Dems.
+They wanted something more likely to give more proportional representation than the alternative vote but they accepted the same deal 2 years later when they were at the nadir of their unpopularity and have become poodles to the Cameron-led government.
+As an example of political mismanagement by the Lib Dems, it does not auger well.
+Perhaps this explains why they are failing to moderate the public spending cuts.

 No comments: